intel/llvm/sycl/doc/developer/ContributeToDPCPP.md

 - Add a helpful comment describing what the test does at the beginning and other comments throughout the test as necessary.

 - All identifiers used in `llvm/sycl` headers and source files must contain at least one lowercase letter due to avoid conflicts with user-defined macros.

-- Line length must not exceed 80 symbols.

 - Try to follow descriptive naming convention for variables, functions as much as possible.
 Please refer to
   [LLVM naming convention](https://llvm.org/docs/CodingStandards.html#name-types-functions-variables-and-enumerators-properly)